EDUCATION - HAMILTON COUNTY SOIL AND WATER CONSERVATION DISTRICT

 This interactive activity explores the economic decisions that countries and their citizens must make based on their resources.
 Students are individually given various amounts of money to shop in the Global Market, where they must make tough decisions in categories of food, water, health care, heat, education and luxury items.
 The class will examine the variety of decisions made and compare their monetary levels and choices to the countries they most closely represent while discussing societal and environmental impacts.
 Social Studies, Environmental Science, Reasoning, and Math skills are utilized.
 40-50 min.

-Ohio River Invaders *NEW*
+Ohio River Invaders

 Students will learn the difference between native and invasive species, with a focus on the invasive Asian carp.
 After a presentation, students will play a game in small groups where most students represent native fish trying to collect food with their "mouth" (an assigned tool).
 One student will represent the Asian carp who ends up outcompeting the native fish.
 We will also discuss how the Ohio River is affected by another kind of invader - pollution.
 40-50 min.

-Turtle Talk *NEW*
+Turtle Talk

-Meet our new mascot and animal ambassador, Murf!
+Meet our mascot and animal ambassador, Murf!
 Murf is an Eastern Box Turtle who's here to educate others about his species and why you should care about turtles.
 Students will listen to a natural history presentation and then get an opportunity to ask questions.
 They will see Murf up close and may also get a chance to touch his shell!
 This program can be tailored to relate to current class studies if details are emailed to Teresa ahead of time.
 30 min.

 Water Wanders